English as an Additional Language

 What can you do at home?

-- Encourage the pupil to watch programmes of interest on television in the target language.
+- Encourage the pupil to watch programmes of interest on television in the target language (English / Welsh).

-- Encourage the pupil to listen to music on the radio or online.
+- Encourage the pupil to listen to music on the radio or online (English / Welsh).

 - Visit the local library to borrow books of interest.
 Read the books together by using the pictures to understand the meaning of words.

 - Encourage your child to take part in after school activities e.g. drama / singing / football / gymnastics / swimming.
-They will learn the language from other friends in the group.
+Your children will learn the language from other friends in the group.

-- Encourage your child to practice/play games / listen to the stories/ sing the songs/ watch BBC ‘Learn English’ films or on the British Council website (see above).
+- Encourage your child to practise using English by playing games / listening to the stories/ joining in with the songs on the British Council website (see above).
+Watch films or stories on the BBC 'Learn English' website (see above).